 - It’s very important that parents do not rely on their children’s cell phones as being their contact number should something come up.
 If something comes up during camp (family emergency on your end, camper not feeling well on our end), please call the Camp Office at 703-987-1712 (or expect a call from the camp office).
 The camp director will make sure your child, as well as his/her staff members, are up to date with anything that’s going on.
 By keeping us in the loop, we are better able to care for your child.

-We really appreciate your compliance with this policy, and hope your camper can “disconnect to reconnect” this summer after a year of isolation!
+We really appreciate your compliance with this policy, and hope your camper can “disconnect to reconnect”!